ishitakokate/neuromorphic-experiments/README.md

 produce zero weight change, confirming `s_in_bap` is functionally necessary for STDP despite the deadlock it triggers.

+### 09 — Reward-Modulated STDP
+Extends standard STDP with a global reward signal that gates whether spike- timing-based weight updates actually occur.
+Demonstrates that two equally active pathways learn differently depending on reward, and shows reversal learning — the network dynamically reallocates learning to a newly rewarded pathway when reward contingencies flip mid-simulation.
+Directly inspired by neuromodulated learning rules discussed in the reading log's first paper.

 ## Papers
 A running reading log of papers and reviews informing this work lives in [`papers/reading_log.md`](papers/reading_log.md).